recvfrom/clamav-faq/faq/faq-cvd.md

 * I can't wait for you to update the database!
 I need to use the new signature NOW!

 No problem, save your own signatures in a text file with the appropriate extension.
 Put it in the same dir where the .cvd files are located.
 ClamAV will load it after the official .cvd files.
-You need not to sign the .db file.
+You need not to sign the .db file .

 * Can I download the virusdb manually?